-Any student wishing to appeal the decision of a Complaints Committee can do so by writing to the Managing Director.
-Disagreement with the findings of the Committee or a request for a rehearing are not considered grounds for appeal.
+Any learner wishing to appeal the decision of an Appeals and Complaints Board can do so by writing to the Managing Director.
+Disagreement with the findings of the Appeals and Complaints Board or a request for a rehearing are not considered grounds for appeal.
 Grounds for appeal should be clearly outlined by the complainant and the Managing Director will decide if there are grounds for an appeal.
 If the Managing Director grants an appeal, then they will appoint an appropriate panel.
 The complainant may be invited to attend the panel meeting depending on the basis of the appeal request, where the panel deems this to be necessary.
 The outcome of the appeal will be communicated to the complainant at the earliest opportunity.
 The decision of this panel is final, and no further right of appeal is available.

-7.31 Student Charter
+7.31 Learner Charter

-Portobello Institutes student charter QA613 (see Appendix 18) sets out the mutual expectations and obligations between the Institute and our Students.
-It establishes rights, responsibilities and expectations to support our students with their studies and to help them to flourish in shaping their future and empower them to fulfil their full potential.
-We want our students to succeed in a mutually respectful environment that is conducive to learning.
-The Institute respects the rights of staff and students and all parties associated with the Institute to work and study in an abuse-free environment that promotes dignity and respect for all.
-A high standard of behaviour and appropriate professional conduct is required of all students and staff throughout their engagements with and on behalf of the Institute.
-The Student charter seeks to outline minimum expectations in this regard.
-All students of Portobello Institute are expected to behave responsibly at all times and not to engage in any activity that might bring the good name of the Institute, fellow students or staff into disrepute.
+QA613 Portobello Institutes Learner charter (see Appendix 18) sets out the mutual expectations and obligations between the Institute and our Learners.
+It establishes rights, responsibilities, and expectations to support our learners with their studies and to help them to flourish in shaping their future and empower them to fulfil their full potential.
+We want our learners to succeed in a mutually respectful environment that is conducive to learning.
+The Institute respects the rights of staff and learners and all parties associated with the Institute to work and study in an abuse-free environment that promotes dignity and respect for all.
+A high standard of behaviour and appropriate professional conduct is required of all learners and staff throughout their engagements with and on behalf of the Institute.
+The Learner charter seeks to outline minimum expectations in this regard.
+All learners of Portobello Institute are expected to behave responsibly at all times and not to engage in any activity that might bring the good name of the Institute, fellow learners, or staff into disrepute.

-The student charter lays out clearly our commitment to our students and what we expect in return from our students.
-The charter is clearly displayed on our website, in student packs and on information boards throughout the Institute.
+The learner charter lays out clearly our commitment to our learners and what we expect in return from our learners.
+The charter is clearly displayed on our website, in learner packs and on information boards throughout the Institute.